davidellavalle/Sentiment-Analysis/README.md

 - Check on data structure
 - Remove null data: since I am using sentiment as target (the variable I will be predicting) I cannot have any null values so these are dropped, luckily no null values were present in the database.
-- Conversion of labeled classes (0 = negative, 2 = neutral, 4 = positive) to 0 and 1, drop neutral voncert positive
+- Conversion of labeled classes (0 = negative, 2 = neutral, 4 = positive) to 0 and 1, drop neutral
 - All string values to lower case
 **Data cleaning**
 - Remove punctuations from dataset